Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

 Here, the expression in the final line is valid for $p>-2$ with the condition that $\rho_{c}=0$ for all ${c<0}$.
 Since $\Lambda_{\xi}$ is a differential operator only in $\xi$, the first line implies that $\rho_0$ depends only on the state vector and time, $\rho_0 := \rho_0(z,t)$.

 The further system of equations consists of expressions of the form $\Lambda_{\xi}\rho_k=f_k(z,\xi)$.
 Solutions to these expressions can be constructed using Fredholm's Alternative theorem~\cite{Pavliotis2008,HorsthemkeBook2006,BoninTraversaSmallTau}.
-This theorem states that the operator equation $A {x_i}= {y_i}$ with operator $A$ and vectors ${x_i}$ and ${y_i}$ in a finite dimensional Hilbert space has a solution if $n\cdot y_i=0$ for vectors $n$ in the null subspace of the adjoint operator $A^*$ (i.e. $A^{*}{n}=0$).
+While applicable in more general settings, in a finite dimensional Hilbert space, this theorem states that the operator equation $A {x_i}= {y_i}$ with operator $A$ and vectors ${x_i}$ and ${y_i}$ has a solution if $n\cdot y_i=0$ for vectors $n$ in the null subspace of the adjoint operator $A^*$ (i.e. $A^{*}{n}=0$).
 In other words, ${y_i}$ must be orthogonal to the null subspace of $A^{*}$ for a solution of $A {x_i}= {y_i}$ to exist, and the solvability condition ${n}\cdot {y_i}=0~\forall i$ can then be used to explicitly construct the solution.